python/devguide/gitbootcamp.rst

 1. At the bottom of the pull request page, click the ``Squash and merge`` button.

 2. Replace the reference to GitHub PR #XXX into GH-XXX.
+If the title too long, add the Pull request to the end of the body as:
+   Pull request: GH-NNN

 3. Adjust and clean up the commit message.